November Updates

-Thanks to everyone signing our petition, sending in letters (even hand written ones from kids), and showing up to the Park and Recreation committee meetings, we have made headway into ensuring the safety and eventual return of the Cutter Reinhart Playground.
-Thank you also to everyone who showed up to the October 28th Park and Recreation Commission Meeting (Agenda and Correspondences and Minutes) where many people in the community had expressed their concerns.
+Thanks to everyone who signed our petition, sent in letters (even handwritten ones from kids), and showed up at the Park & Recreation Commission meetings, we have made headway in ensuring the safety and eventual return of the Cutter Reinhart Playground.
+Thank you also to everyone who attended the October 28 Park & Recreation Commission meeting (Agenda and Correspondence and Minutes), where many community members expressed their concerns.

-At the October 28th meeting, the sentiment was generally that Town Counsel and the Town’s contracted CPSI (Certified Playground Safety Inspector) believed there was too much risk and liability in repairing the structure.
-The main concern cited was the state of the main support posts.
-However, there was not any formal inspection report of the structure and these sentiments were communicated over email with photos taken by the Town.
+At the October 28 meeting, Town Counsel and the Town’s contracted CPSI (Certified Playground Safety Inspector) expressed concern that repairing the structure posed too much risk and liability.
+The main issue cited was the condition of the primary support posts.
+However, there was no formal inspection report of the structure; these concerns were communicated over email and accompanied by photos taken by the Town.

 Renewed Hope

-On November 14th, Natasha Waden, Director of Recreation, provided an update to the Friends of Cutter Reinhart.
-Through the continued efforts of community members to challenge the issue and the overwhelming list of signatures on the petition (267 strong as of this writing!), the Recreation department has commissioned the playground inspector to perform a formal inspection.
-Additionally, the Town will coordinate an inspection from the original manufacturer for their professional opinion and to verify the initial repair quote they provided us.
-The initial quote and no-cost offer to visit was communicated back in September.
-We’re greatly appreciative the Recreation Department and the Commission will follow through with full due diligence on this option to repair.
+On November 14, Natasha Waden, Director of Recreation, provided an update to the Friends of Cutter Reinhart.
+Because of continued community efforts and the 267 signatures on the petition (as of this writing), the Recreation Department has commissioned a playground inspector to perform a formal inspection.
+Additionally, the Town will coordinate an inspection by the original manufacturer to obtain their professional opinion and to verify the initial repair quote.
+The initial quote and the no-cost offer to visit were communicated back in September.
+We greatly appreciate that the Recreation Department and the Commission will follow through with full due diligence on this repair option.

 Continued Advocacy and Next Steps

-As for next step, the Commission will discuss the results of the inspections of Cutter Reinhart playground at the Dec 9th meeting pending agenda approval.
+As for next steps, the Commission will discuss the inspection results for the Cutter Reinhart Playground at the December 9 meeting, pending agenda approval.
 We plan to advocate for replacement fencing on the School St. side.
-The Park & Recreation Director has also expressed interest in creating a working group composed of members of the Park & Recreation Department, the Park & Recreation Committee, and advocates of the park from the Friend of Cutter Reinhart park to discuss the immediate and long term improvements to the park.
+The Park & Recreation Director has also expressed interest in creating a working group composed of members of the Park & Recreation Department, the Park & Recreation Committee, and advocates from Friends of Cutter Reinhart to discuss immediate and long-term improvements to the park.

 You did this!

-Overall, this is great progress from where we started when there was no transparency around the safety of this playground, and the uncertainty around whether or not this playground would even be considered for replacement.
-Thank you for showing up and signing, we’re making progress on ensuring this space continues to be a open and welcoming space for all the neighbors and users.
+Overall, this is great progress compared to when there was no transparency about the playground’s safety and uncertainty about whether it would be considered for replacement.
+Thank you for showing up and signing - we’re making progress in ensuring this space remains open and welcoming to all neighbors and park users.

 Some Footnotes

-Through a meeting with Town Manager, Jim Feeney, and Deputy Town Manager for Finances, Julie Wayman, we talked through the ongoing maintenance of not just Cutter but other Town investments.
-There was a lot of helpful insights about the Capital Plan for the Capital Planning Committee.
-They shared the 2024 Report to Town Meeting (aka. the Capital Plan).
+In a meeting with Town Manager Jim Feeney and Deputy Town Manager for Finance Julie Wayman, we discussed ongoing maintenance not just for Cutter but for other Town investments.
+They provided many helpful insights about the Capital Plan for the Capital Planning Committee.
+They shared the 2024 Report to Town Meeting (aka the Capital Plan).
 I encourage you to search for “Playground audit and safety improvements” and note the $75,000 set aside annually for safety improvements.
-It was indicated to me that this was a relatively newly allocated fund for the Recreation Department to use at their discretion.
+We were told this is a relatively newly allocated fund for the Recreation Department to use at its discretion.